Thomas Wilson (philanthropist)

-Thomas Wilson (11 November 1764 – 17 June 1843) was a Congregational benefactor of chapels and educational institutions and founder member of the Council of University College London from 1825.
+Thomas Wilson (11 November 1764 – 17 June 1843) was an English Congregational benefactor of chapels and educational institutions, and a founder member of the Council of University College London from 1825.

 Life

 He was born in Cheapside, the son of Thomas Wilson (1731–1794), a ribbon manufacturer, and his wife Mary Remington, daughter of John Remington of Coventry.
 He was educated at Newington Green, at Cockburn's Academy.
 Wilson went into partnership with his father in 1785, having served as his apprentice.

 In 1798 Wilson gave up the business.
 At the time he was living in Artillery Place, near Finsbury Square.
 In 1819 he lived in Maida Vale, and in 1823 in Highbury Place.
 From 1829 to 1842 he lived at 45 Burton Street, St Pancras.
 He was ultimately a man of considerable wealth, with Remington family money after the death in 1813 of an uncle on his mother's side.

 Wilson was a lay preacher from 1804, and preached on a monthly basis at the London Female Penitentiary, a charity refuge.
 He was present at Peterloo in 1819 and supported parliamentary reform.